 Chairman went on to work at Boeing for 19 years early in his career.
 He has been on the Business Committee serving as Chairman, Vice Chairman, Secretary/Treasurer, and a Member for several years.

 In addition, he went into the military and enlisted with the United States Army.
 He completed a tour in Vietnam.

 He married the late Celestine "Sally" Rhodd after he met her in California.
 Together they had four children, Doug Jr., Russell Sr., Angelita, and Warren.
 He has 13 grandchildren and three great grand children, Douglas Rhodd IV and Kylee and Shannon Thornton.

 Bennett Arkeketa, currently serving as Vice Chairman of the Ponca Tribe and as the Tribal Administrator.
 He is a 1982 graduate from Northern Oklahoma College and received his Bachelor's from Oklahoma State University, College of Education in 1986.
 His family background consists of being the grandson of Charles Arkeketa, son of the late Alfred "T-Bone" Arkeketa of the Otoe Tribe.
 Grandson of Perry Crazy Bear, Ponca Tribe, son of Clairene Crazy Bear Arkeketa of the Ponca Tribe.

-Currently, serving his 3rd four year term in office and proud life long resident of the White Eagle community, raised with brothers Alfred "Jr-O", Spencer and Perry Joe "Chief" and sisters Jewel and Diane.
+Currently, serving the end of his term in office and proud life long resident of the White Eagle community, raised with brothers Alfred "Jr-O", Spencer and Perry Joe "Chief" and sisters Jewel and Diane.